DianaSoltani/moodify_me/README.md

    * whitelist your IP and download some sort of client in order to access the database by following the connect instructions (compass is recommended)
    * take the connection link given by mongodb and concatnate "?retryWrites=true" to the end of it and fill in the part with <password> in the link with connection account password you created
-   * take the concatnated link and put it into the location marked "here" in line 9 of main.py in the root directory of the program: dbclient = pymongo.MongoClient('here')
+   * take the concatnated link and put it into the location marked "here" in line 9 of main.py in the root directory of the program: dbclient = pymongo.MongoClient('here') or alternatively put it into the string in secret.py and it will be used for you

-Your all set, run the program and enjoy!
+* Finally, in the moodify-ui/app folder run npm install to install all of the requirements necessary for the react side of the program

+Once all of that is done, simply run start.py if you are on a windows machine, otherwise open up two terminals and run npm start in the moodify-ui/app folder and main.py in the server folder on seperate terminals

 #### Some recommended data sets to work with (not necessarily S.A.
 Practice)
 https://www.kaggle.com/nltkdata/movie-review